runjak/2020-06-06.enthusiasticon/readme.md

 ### Slides

-Use `yarn slides` to view the slides from the talk.
+Use `yarn slides` to view the slides of the talk.

 ### Converting and resizing